efoster9/interactive-web/unit-4-intro-to-apis/U4LA2/U4LA2.md

 You have the option of putting the API key directly in the code for simplicity or using environment variables to demonstrate keeping the key out of the code.
 Either way, make sure you highlight the importance of keeping sensitive data like keys out of source code.
 Discuss the dangers of a key being leaked.

+There is a natural splitting point in the lesson to teach it over 2 days.
+The first half covers closed APIs and is meant to walk students through signing up with the Giphy API to get a feel for that process.
+The second half goes over the try/catch block and has students experiment with errors and error handling.

 ### Objectives

 Students will be able to: